Abbott Laboratories (ABT). Below are some highlights from the above linked analysis:

 6. Rolling 4-yr Div. > 15%

-ABT earned three Stars in this section for 1.), 2.) and 3.) above.
-A Star was earned since the Free Cash Flow payout ratio was less than 60% and there were no negative Free Cash Flows over the last 10 years.
+ABT earned two Stars in this section for 2.) and 3.) above.
 The stock earned a Star as a result of its most recent Debt to Total Capital being less than 45%.
 ABT earned a Star for having an acceptable score in at least two of the four Key Metrics measured.
-The company has paid a cash dividend to shareholders every year since 1926 and has increased its dividend payments for 40 consecutive years.
+The company has paid a cash dividend to shareholders every year since 1926 and has increased its dividend payments for 43 consecutive years.